New outfall pipelines contribute to a cleaner aquatic environment in the Öresund

 Internal diameter: 1,8 metres

-The new outlet pipes from Sjölunda wastewater treatment plant is about 4 kilometres long, compared to the current length of 2 kilometres, and will be placed on the seabed.
-The outlet pipes will be laid in a dredged channel, from Sjölunda wastewater treatment plant and 2 kilometres out in the Öresund.
-For the outer 2 kilometres, the outlet pipes will be placed on the seabed, and secured with piles.
+The new outfall pipelines from Sjölunda wastewater treatment plant is about 4 kilometres long (the current length is 2 kilometres), and will be placed on the seabed.
+The outfall pipelines will be laid in a dredged channel, from Sjölunda wastewater treatment plant and 2 kilometres out in the Öresund.
+For the outer 2 kilometres, the pipelines will be placed on the seabed, and secured with piles.

 Discharging cleaner water further out in the Öresund